lisefrac/redtrilliumgardens.com/content/posts/what-is-a-native-plant/index.md

 But it's not always so clear cut a case.
 Sometimes, as I've shown, "the call is coming from inside the house."

-(Anderson and Jaffe suggest the concept of [ecoregions](https://www.epa.gov/eco-research/ecoregions) as an alternative to land borders, and that has merit, but at the end of the day the boundaries are still subject to some degree of human judgment).
+(Richardson and Jaffe suggest the concept of [ecoregions](https://www.epa.gov/eco-research/ecoregions) as an alternative to land borders, and that has merit, but at the end of the day the boundaries are still subject to some degree of human judgment).

 What I conclude here is that -- at least within a continent --  **"native" still has some room for interpretation**.